The rise of additive manufacturing for OEMs in Aerospace engineering

 Mechanical Strength Verification – When designing for AM, it is important to remember that the material properties are different from a billet of machined material.
 Furthermore, if there were any anomalies in the manufacturing process then it is possible that the material may be out of spec.
 AM material is built up incrementally, and various factors influence the final properties of the part.
 It is therefore critical to perform both nondestructive and destructive testing on samples to ensure they align with the design assumptions.

 As the aerospace manufacturing industry continues to grow in scope and capability, Kingsbury is able to provide you with valuable industry-relevant insights on how best to incorporate AM into your production line.
-In addition, we offer state-of-the-art AM technology like our AddUp range of powder bed AM machines to take your manufacturing to the next level.
+In addition, we offer state-of-the-art AM technology through our partners and our Additure brand to take your manufacturing to the next level.